by Eric Heubeck

 Of course, it is impossible to prove with absolute certainty what was on the minds of the authors of the Bible.
 But I do think the material I’ve presented in this writing does at least offer good grounds for suspecting that I may be on to something with my theories.
 There is additional evidence that I can offer in support of those theories; but I hope that the evidence I have already offered in this writing has at least convinced the reader that my theories are worthy of further consideration and investigation.

-Moreover, I hope that I’ve provided reason to believe that the Bible is deserving of careful study by mental health professionals in particular, especially psychoanalysts and psychotherapists who have experience with dream interpretation and/or the treatment of schizophrenics.
+Moreover, I hope that I’ve provided reason to believe that the Bible is deserving of careful study by mental health professionals in particular, especially psychoanalysts and psychotherapists who have experience with dream interpretation and/or the treatment of schizophrenics, and perhaps also by socio-cultural anthropologists.
 I believe that to have any real hope of making sense of the Bible requires that it be given a psychological interpretation.
-(But if professional experts are unwilling to take up that task, then we amateur psychologists will just have to do the best we can on our own—at least until the professional experts decide to take an interest in the problem.)
-In other words, this is not a matter that is appropriate to pass off to the exclusive care of Bible scholars and theologians.
-If the matter is left entirely up to them, they will continue, just as they have always done, to conceal the “hidden meaning” of the Bible and its authors—individuals who were actually trying to deliver a message on behalf of a great many people, and not only schizophrenics—instead of helping to finally reveal that meaning and that message.
+(But if professional and academic experts are unwilling to take up that task, then we amateur psychologists will just have to do the best we can on our own—at least until the experts decide to adopt that task as their own.)
+In other words, this is not a matter that is appropriate to pass off to the exclusive care of Bible scholars and theologians (although there is, of course, a great deal of learning that they could contribute to the effort if they wished).
+If the matter is left entirely up to them, it is reasonable to assume that they will continue, just as they have always done, to conceal the “hidden meaning” of the Bible and its authors—individuals who were actually trying to deliver a message on behalf of a great many people, and not only schizophrenics—instead of helping to finally reveal that meaning and that message.

 However, it should be noted that not all persons who are diagnosed with schizophrenia necessarily exhibit “schizophrenic thought and language disorder” resulting in ambiguous or obscure communications.